Our products

 Fresh cod

-Treat it like any fresh fish: consume it within 1-3 days of purchase, always in the coldest part of the refrigerator (0-4°C).
+Treat it like any fresh fish: consume within 1-3 days of purchase, always in the coldest part of the refrigerator (0-4°C).
 You can freeze it, but it loses some texture when thawed.
-If you freeze it, do so as fresh as possible and consume it within the first 3 months.
+If you freeze it, do so as fresh as possible and consume within the first 3 months.

 Salted cod